sakshamsharma/HTTP-Over-Protocol/README.md

 * HTTP Responses may come before HTTP Requests.
 Let me know if you know of some proxy which blocks such responses.

 # Planned features
-* Better and more adaptive buffering
+* Better and adaptive buffering
-* More logging levels
 * Better CLI flags interface